casangi/casadocs/README.md

 ## Generating from Scratch
-This should not be necessary and his here only for reference on how to regenerate the original content from Plone.
+This should not be necessary and is here only for reference on how to regenerate the original content from Plone.

 1. Scrape the latest Plone CASAdocs (creates html folder):